thearst3rd/mbg-speedrun-mod/readme_SpeedrunEdition.txt

 =============================================================================================================================
 About New Recs
 =============================================================================================================================
-The greatest achievement through the collaborative effort of many is the creation of a rec format that has cross-platform support while maintaining backwards compatibility.
+The greatest addition through the collaborative effort of many is the creation of a rec format that has cross-platform support while maintaining backwards compatibility.
 Recs recorded on v2.01 on Windows or v2.02 on Mac will be of this new format.
 Recs from these versions will have a stamp at the beginning showing the version number of Speedrun Edition to confirm.